kirkgacias/ad-scenario-simulation/README.md

 -  Create a number of users using a power shell script in order to populate our domain

-<h4>Forest Creation</h4>

-- Establish a new Active Directory forest.

 <h4>Scenario Simulation</h4>

 - Engage in practical simulations of diverse scenarios, such as password resets, group membership changes, and account deactivations.

 <h4>Troubleshooting Scenarios</h4>